UWPCE-PythonCert/SystemDevelopment/slides_sources/source/advanced_oo.rst

 When to use ``__new__``
 ------------------------

+.. rst-class:: medium

   When would  you need to use it:

-* subclassing an immutable type:
+* Subclassing an immutable type:

   - It's too late to change it once you get to ``__init__``